orbitdb-archive/welcome/npm-policy.md

 We do not use an @OrbitDB team for scoping packages, due to issues with republishing scoped packages and the long nature of `@orbitdb/orbit-db` as an annoying name to type.
 Instead, publish under your own name.

 However; ensure that you grant publishing rights to another core contributor.
 The way to do this is to use [`npm owner add @user`](https://docs.npmjs.com/cli/owner).
+They must already have push access to the repository on GitHub.

 When you do this, add this user as `maintainer` in the `maintainer` field.
 This ensures that everyone knows who is able to publish the package.
 The `maintainer` field is an Array and can take multiple users.
 Minimally add their NPM name.

 If you do not add a `maintainer` field to the `package.json`, we will assume that there is no other maintainer, and you will be bugged by the community administrator and other developers (please) to add one. :) This is important, for a variety of reasons: bus factor, ease of publishing, ease of access, and working in the public as a maintainer.

 When adding a new user as a maintainer, do so in a PR.
 This publicly states that that person will now be a maintainer for the repository, telling all watchers that another user has been trusted.
+Add them as maintainers only after the PR has been merged.

+Likewise, when removing access from a maintainer, do so with a PR, removing them, and then remove their access using the npm cli.

 ### Minimal viable `package.json`